A brief introduction to matrix hydrodynamics

-Another reason is the realization that high-order spatial discretizations are in\-essential for the 2-D Euler equations: individual trajectories generally diverge faster-than-exponential and are thus impossible to track for more than short time intervals, regardless of the order.
-To numerically study the long-time behavior, it is instead critical to preserve the underlying geometric structure of the equations.
-This point-of-view is strengthened by the physicists' statistical mechanics approach to 2-D hydrodynamic.
-Indeed, as Onsager~\cite{On1949} first worked out, statistical mechanics predicts large-scale vortex condensation in the 2-D Euler equations, as observed in both experimental setups and real atmospheric flows (cf.~\cite{MaWa2006, BoEc2012, BoVe2012}).
-Yet, statistical mechanics does not use the dynamics at all; it is entirely based on the geometric structure, namely the symplecticity of the phase flow and the conservation laws.
-Matrix hydrodynamics is thus a bridge between statistical mechanics and traditional numerical PDE methods based on locally tracking the dynamics (e.g., high-order Galerkin methods).
-A demonstration is provided by the statistically predicted Kraichnan spectrum for the inverse energy cascade in 2-D hydrodynamics~\cite{Kr1967}, which is qualitatively captured with Zeitlin's method, almost independently of the matrix size, but which traditional methods fail to capture even at significantly higher resolutions~\cite{CiViLuMoGe2022}.
+This point of view is strengthened by the physicists' statistical hydrodynamics approach.
+Indeed, Onsager~\cite{On1949} worked out that statistical mechanics applied to the 2-D Euler equations predicts large-scale vortex condensation, such as observed in both experiments and real atmospheric flows (cf.~\cite{MaWa2006, BoEc2012, BoVe2012}).
+Yet, statistical mechanics completely ignores the local dynamics; it is solely based on the geometric structure in phase space, namely the phase flow symplecticity and the conservation laws.
+Matrix hydrodynamics is thus a bridge between statistical mechanics, based on phase space geometry, and traditional numerical PDE methods, based on locally tracking the dynamics.
+A demonstrating example is the statistically predicted Kraichnan spectrum for the inverse energy cascade in 2-D hydrodynamics~\cite{Kr1967}, which is qualitatively captured with Zeitlin's method, almost independently of the matrix size, but which traditional methods fail to capture even at significantly higher resolutions~\cite{CiViLuMoGe2022}.

-Finally, and perhaps most far-reaching, Zeitlin's model and matrix hydrodynamics may \emph{itself} give new mathematical tools for understanding the long-time behavior of 2-D hydrodynamics.
-An example is the \emph{canonical scale separation}~\cite{MoVi2022}, which captures the inverse energy cascade and is based on tools from Lie group theory enabled via the matrix formulation.
-More generally, matrix hydrodynamics offer a way to distinguish finite-dimensional traits of the dynamics from those that are exclusively infinite-dimensional.
-For example, simulations with Zeitlin's model show that the inverse energy cascade is structurally stable in this sense, if the underlying geometry is kept.
-As another example, preserving the Lie--Poisson geometry seems to produce a qualitatively correct distribution of enstrophy, albeit quantitatively exaggerated due to the finite dimensionality (cf.~section~\ref{sec:noise} below), thus giving a new perspective on the criticism about conserving enstrophy.
+Finally, and most far-reaching, matrix hydrodynamics may itself give new mathematical tools for the long-time behavior of 2-D hydrodynamics.
+An example is the \emph{canonical scale separation}~\cite{MoVi2022}, which is based on Lie group theory enabled via the matrix formulation.
+In the spirit of this example, matrix hydrodynamics is a device to distinguish finite-dimensional traits of the dynamics from exclusively infinite-dimensional traits.
+For example, simulations with Zeitlin's model show that the inverse energy cascade is structurally stable under discretization as long as the underlying geometry is kept.
+As another example, Lie--Poisson discretizations seem to qualitatively capture the predicted enstrophy distribution over length scales, albeit quantitatively exaggerated due to the finite-dimensionality---a new perspective on the above-mentioned criticism about conserving enstrophy (cf.~Section~\ref{sec:noise} below).